wix/stylable/packages/stylable/site/docs/references/mixin-syntax.md

 layout: docs
 ---

-**Stylable** mixins allow you to reuse complex styles and CSS behaviors, and apply them to any rule-set.
+**Stylable** mixins allow you to reuse complex styles and CSS behaviors, and apply them to any ruleset.

 Some use cases where you can use mixins:
 * Presets/Variants - create reusable pieces of styling CSS
-* Layouts - easily describe complex layouts.
+* Layouts - easily describe complex layouts
 * Effects - easily describe complex effects
-* macros - use JS to define the CSS macros you need
+* Macros - use JS to define the CSS macros you need

 ## Example usage